-A few weeks ago, my friends from Milk Means More asked if I would like to interview a local dairy producer in my home state of Michigan because June is National Dairy Month.
+Awhile back, Milk Means More asked if I would interview a local dairy producer in Michigan for National Dairy Month.
 Now y’all know that I’m a storyteller as well as a huge fan of All Things Dairy.
 In fact, a quick search of my recipe index for the ingredients cheese, milk or butter results in more than two dozen pages of recipes for each ingredient.
 I am passionate about cooking with wholesome dairy products for my family.
-Having 5 minutes to chat with a local dairy producer and hear them share their story was not something that I could ignore.
+Taking 5 minutes to chat with a local dairy producer to hear their story was not something that I could ignore.

 I was excited to learn that I’d been paired with Katie Dellar of NuDream Dairy Farm, as she’s a fellow mom of four kids, sports coach, and educator.
-I know how busy my life is with four sons, so I can’t even imagine doing all that I do while also helping run the family dairy business like Katie does.
+Surely, I know how busy my life is with four sons.
+I can’t even imagine doing all that I do while also helping run the family dairy business like Katie does.

-After a year of college, Katie’s plan was well on course when she returned home from her first year of college to work at a local Subway sandwich shop for the summer.
+After a year of college, Katie’s plan was well on course.
+After completing final exams, she returned home that summer to work at a local Subway sandwich shop.
 Jason happened to pop into Subway one day for lunch and noticed Katie working behind the counter.
 He then proceeded to eat three meals a day at Subway, in an effort to get Katie’s attention.
 Jason’s charm eventually won her over, and he and Katie were married in 2003.

-Katie shifted gears slightly and studied to be a paralegal at the local community college so that she’d be there with her husband as they started their own dairy farm—NuDream Dairy Farm.
-They wanted to strike out on their own and build their dairy farm as a legacy for their children to take over one day.
+Katie shifted gears slightly and studied to be a paralegal at the local community college.
+That way she’d be with her husband as they started their own dairy farm—NuDream Dairy Farm.
+They wanted to strike out on their own and build their dairy farm as a legacy for their children.
 So Jason worked the farm that he loved, and Katie worked her dream job in law.
 After working for a few years, Katie became a bit restless upon realizing that she didn’t love the law as much as she once did.

 Katie loves her husband something fierce though, so when he was smack in the middle of yet another employee quitting and leaving him shorthanded on the farm, she jumped in and offered to help milk cows.
 After years of watching Jason struggle to retain employees whom were willing to put in the long hours to help him care for their animals on the farm, Katie wondered why she didn’t offer to help him sooner.
 She absolutely loves milking cows!
 I guess I’d call Katie an Accidental Dairy Farmer.

-Once the cows are milked, the milk goes into a chilled holding tank to await pick up by the milk hauler.
-The milk hauler collects milk from NuDream Dairy Farm, as well as many other local dairy producers, until the tank is full and ready for processing.
-Milk produced by Michigan’s family dairy farms is usually hauled less than 100 miles to the nearest processing facility, thus enabling the milk to go from the farm to processing to retail shelves in an average of two days—it doesn’t get much fresher than that!
+Once cows are milked, the milk goes into a chilled holding tank to await pick up by the milk hauler.
+The milk hauler collects milk from NuDream Dairy Farm.
+Their milk is combined with that from other local dairy producers, until the tank is full and ready for processing.
+Milk produced by Michigan’s family dairy farms is usually hauled less than 100 miles to the nearest processing facility.
+Milk goes from the farm to processing to retail shelves in an average of two days.
+It doesn’t get much fresher than that!

-If traces of antibiotics are detected in the milk between the farm and the processing plant, the entire tank must be discarded before it ever enters the processing facility.
+If traces of antibiotics are detected in the milk between the farm and the processing plant, the entire tank is discarded before it ever enters the processing facility.
 In addition to the moral implications, the offending farm is subject to serious financial implications for breaking the law.
-The farm in violation must reimburse the other farmers for the loss of the tank of milk, pay a hefty fine, and loses their contract to have their milk processed at the processing facility.
+The farm in violation must reimburse the other farmers for the loss of the tank of milk.
+They also pay a hefty fine and lose their contract to have their milk processed at the processing facility.
 Families can’t afford that kind of financial ramification, so they just don’t do it.
 Katie feels very strongly about doing what is right for all concerned and teaching those ethics to her children.

-Dairy farmers consistently look for ways to be efficient, to be responsible stewards of their land, and to give their cows the best possible care in order to produce the highest quality milk.
+Dairy farmers consistently look for ways to be efficient and to be responsible stewards of their land.
+They give their cows the best possible care in order to produce the highest quality milk.
 The hours are long and the operation is expensive.
 You may have noticed that the retail price of milk has been decreasing for the past few years.
-Reduced retail prices for milk are having a major impact on family dairy farms, as they are getting paid less than half of what they were earning per 100/wt. of milk just two years ago.
-When milk prices continue to drop, the farmers are forced to cut their personal costs as much as possible because taking budget away from their animals is not an option.
-Reduced prices are forcing some 4th through 6th generation dairy farmers to sell their herds and find other ways to support their families.
+Reduced retail prices for milk are having a major impact on family dairy farms.
+Farmers are getting paid less than half of what they were earning per 100/wt. of milk just two years ago.
+When milk prices to drop, dairy farmers cut their personal costs as much as possible because taking budget away from their animals is not an option.
+Reduced prices are forcing some 4th-6th generation farmers to sell their herds and find other ways to support their families.

 “A Dairy Farmers answer to adversity is to just keep going.” –Katie Dellar, NuDream Dairy

 Katie and her husband have faced this situation first hand.
-With milk prices plummeting, it was becoming apparent that continuing to milk cows was no long financially feasible for their family farm in the current market.
-Jason toyed with the idea of selling the entire herd to start crop farming, but Katie couldn’t imagine them not milking cows in some capacity.
+Milk prices are plummeting.
+It’s apparent that continuing to milk cows is no long financially feasible for their family farm in the current market.
+Jason toyed with the idea of selling the entire herd to start crop farming.
+However, Katie couldn’t imagine them not milking cows in some capacity.
 Cows are their first love.
 After much discussion and a whole lot more prayer, Katie and Jason decided to sell all but 12 of their 60 dairy cows and go into a different sort of business.